Spain has been attracting sun-seeking Brits to its sandy shores for years, and it’s easy to see why.

 One of the major draws for Brits looking to move to Spain is the more affordable cost of living.
 House prices in Spain are generally much cheaper than those in the UK and this is likely to remain unchanged, despite the effects of Brexit.

 The same applies to land to be built on too.
-If you are set on building your own dream home in Spain, you have the same rights as anyone else to buy available land and get cracking with construction.
+If you are set on building your own dream home in Spain, you have the same rights as anyone else.
+You can purchase available land and get cracking with construction.
+Building real estate in places like Ibiza can be particularly lucrative.
+The high demand has made building and buying property in Ibiza especially popular among expats.

 Retiring in Spain after Brexit